anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

 In this lab, we will-

-1. Run an ETL job with just CPUs to establish a baseline performance
-2. Install the nvidia rapids user tool
+1. Learn how to submit Spark jobs on Dataproc with GPUs
-3. Run the Nvidia qualification tool to identify opportunities for GPU acceleration for our ETL CPU baseline job
+2. Use Nvidia qualification tool to identify if your Spark job on CPUs can benefit from GPU acceleration
-4. Run the same ETL job with GPUs and establish a baseline performance
-5. Run the Nvidia tuning tool to understand tweaks that can further improve performance
-6. Rerun the same ETL job with GPUs with the Nvidia tuning recommendations
-7. Study the results
-8. Shut down resources
+3. Use Nvidia profiler tool to identify if your Spark job on GPUs can benefit from tuning Spark resources

 <hr>